Review and Rating of Loyd Park in Grand Prairie

 The new 18-room Loyd Park Lodge and the historic Loyd Home on Joe Pool Lake opened in 2015 and it's great for family reunions, corporate events, or other group activities.

-Loyd Park offers a wide variety of activities for campers including fishing, swimming, kayaking, hiking, biking, and softball.
+Loyd Park offers a wide variety of activities for campers including fishing, swimming, kayaking, hiking, biking, boating, and softball.
 There are over 100 picnic sites that are close to the lake.

 All of the roads are paved and the Park is very well maintained and clean.
 The park is easy to access and close to lots of fun things to see and do.
 There is a 14 stay limit.

 For groups who want to camp together the group camping area has a large pavilion with picnic tables and it's surrounded by 10 sites with water and electric.
+In most cases the hook-ups are at the rear of the site and may or may not require extensions.
+The majority of the sites are close to being level and long enough for big rigs.

 In 2015 the 18-room Loyd Park Lodge and the historic Loyd Home opened for rent.
 The Lodge has meeting space, a fully equipped kitchen, covered porch with rocking chairs, grills, a fire pit, and more.
 It's perfect for corporate events, family reunions, or other events or retreats.
+Right across the street from the Lodge is the Loyd House which has 2 one bedroom fully furnished rooms.

 In addition to great sites and cabins, one of the other reasons we love Loyd Park is because it is loaded with amenities, some of which include:

-Throughout the year there are several events and activities like movies, concerts, or the Halloween Party.
+Throughout the year there are several events and activities like movies, concerts, or the very popular Halloween Party.
 We were talking with some Loyd Park campers and they told us that we have to come to Loyd Park for Halloween - its a blast.
 Every site is decorated with some theme and there are hay rides through the campground for kids and families.

 A typical day at Loyd Park for us includes a great outdoor breakfast and then heading out in the boat to enjoy the lake for skiing, anchoring and swimming, or heading over to Lynn Creek Marina and the Oasis floating restaurant for food, drinks, and live music.
 Click here to read a review of Joe Pool Lake.